Cass identity model: Identity acceptance

 The identity acceptance stage means the person accepts themselves.
 "I will be okay."
 The person attaches a positive connotation to their homosexual or bisexual identity and accepts rather than tolerates it.
-There is continuing and increased contact with the LGBT culture.
+There is continuing and increased contact with the LGBTQIA+ culture.

 The task is to deal with inner tension of no longer subscribing to society's norm, attempt to bring congruence between private and public view of self.

 Possible responses can be: accepts homosexual or bisexual self-identification.
-May compartmentalize "LGBT life".
+May compartmentalize "LGBTQIA+ life".
 Maintain less and less contact with heterosexual community.
-Attempt to "fit in" and "not make waves" within the LGBT community.
+Attempt to "fit in" and "not make waves" within the LGBTQIA+ community.
 Begin some selective disclosures of sexual identity.
 More social coming out; more comfortable being seen with groups of men or women that are identified as "gay".
 More realistic evaluation of situation.

 The possible needs can be: continue exploring grief and loss of heterosexual life expectation, continue exploring internalized homophobia and biphobia (learned shame from heterosexist society).
 Find support in making decisions about where, when, and to whom to disclose.

 Identity pride

 In the identity pride stage, sometimes the coming out of the closet arrives, and the main thinking is "I've got to let people know who I am!"
-The person divides the world into heterosexuals and queers, and is immersed in LGBT culture while minimizing contact with heterosexuals.
+The person divides the world into heterosexuals and queers, and is immersed in LGBTQIA+ culture while minimizing contact with heterosexuals.
 Us-them quality to political/social viewpoint.

 The task is to deal with the incongruent views of heterosexuals.

-Possible responses include: splits world into "gay" (good) and "straight" (bad)—experiences disclosure crises with heterosexuals as they are less willing to "blend in"—identify LGBT culture as sole source of support, acquiring all gay friends, business connections, social connections.
+Possible responses include: splits world into "gay" (good) and "straight" (bad)—experiences disclosure crises with heterosexuals as they are less willing to "blend in"—identify LGBTQIA+ culture as sole source of support, acquiring all gay friends, business connections, social connections.

 The possible needs can be: to receive support for exploring anger issues, to find support for exploring issues of heterosexism, to develop skills for coping with reactions and responses to disclosure to sexual identity, and to resist being defensive.

 Identity synthesis

 The last stage in Cass' model is identity synthesis: the person integrates their sexual identity with all other aspects of self, and sexual orientation becomes only one aspect of self rather than the entire identity.

-The task is to integrate LGBT identity so that instead of being the identity, it is an aspect of self.
+The task is to integrate LGBTQIA+ identity so that instead of being the identity, it is an aspect of self.

 Possible responses can be: continues to be angry at heterosexism, but with decreased intensity, or allows trust of others to increase and build.
-LGBT identity is integrated with all aspects of "self".
+LGBTQIA+ identity is integrated with all aspects of "self".
 The person feels "all right" to move out into the community and not simply define space according to sexual orientation.
 This is a normal feeling.